schneems/schneems/_posts/2017-08-30-how-i-lost-17000-github-auth-tokens-in-one-night.md

 When the token is not valid, I remove the token, because why would I want a bad token in my database?

 Usually when someone's token is invalid it's because they made an update to their profile.
 Not that they revoked the token purposefully.
 So to fix the issue, we need a new token.

-To get a token a user can log back into the system which will auto fetch a new token from GitHub.
+To get a new token, a user can log back into the system which will auto update their GitHub credentials.
 To let people know that their tokens are invalid and they need to be updated (along with sending them instructions), I wrote another task that sent out emails:

 ```ruby
 task warn_invalid_token: :environment do